 Celebrating attendance at Ermine Primary Academy

-Congratulations to all of the classes whose attendance, this week (11th - 18th November), is above 96%!
+Congratulations to all of the classes whose attendance, this week (16th June-23th June ), is above 96%!

 There is a very strong link between regular school attendance and achievement and if your child is frequently absent from school the chances of them gaining appropriate progress or attainment will be much lower.
 The Government’s target attendance for all children is 96%.